florist-notes/aicore_s/notes/ai_workstation/essence_of_computation.md

 # Essence of Computation & Networking

+We are problem solvers and we often come across computational needs in order to reach our solutions for the problems at hand.
+We need good hardware for good computation.
+Networking hardware acts as data pipeline and investing in good hardware aids in good research and problem solving.

-Here is a series of blogs on hardware and electronics.
+Here is a series of blogs I prepared on hardware and electronics.
+These blogs are for educational purposes only.

 ### Essence of Computation:

 Let's start from the very basics with 1 (on / high voltage) and 0 (off/low voltage).
-Here is a beautiful comprehensive video  --- [(history) --- (of) ---- (hardware)](https://youtu.be/M4d3FXu9-3I) --- everything in CS is either 0 or 1 ( except qbit's probabilistic state but eventually it will be either a 0 or 1 ).
+Here is a beautiful comprehensive video of how everything started [(history) --- (of) ---- (hardware)](https://youtu.be/M4d3FXu9-3I),  everything in CS is either 0 or 1 ( except qbit's probabilistic state but eventually it will be either a 0 or 1 ).
+BINARY!
+We speak binary.

 Data (image/video/audio/text etc) travels around as sequences of 0s and 1s. ------ 01100100 01100001 01110100 01100001 (data/packets) ------ ( Internet ) ------ (AI work station) .
 ISP (WAN) provides internet connection via optical fiber and we need networking harware to accept the WAN connection, create a LAN, switch and route packets to appropriate addresses/ devices.
 We will quickly take a quick peek into good networking hardware we use.